apehkenneth/web-traffic-analysis/README.md

 # Web Traffic Analysis

-#### The goal is to understand this traffic better, in particular the volume and distribution of events, and to develop ideas on how to increase the links' click rates.
-With that in mind, The data is going to be analyzed using plain SQL statements as well as the Python Pandas and SciPy libraries. providing answers to the following questions:
+#### The goal is to understand the traffic better, in particular the volume and distribution of events, and to develop ideas on how to increase the links' click rates.
+With that in mind, The data was analyzed using plain SQL statements as well as the Python Pandas and SciPy libraries.

+# Questions:

 1. How many total pageview events did the links in the provided dataset receive in the full period, how many per day?
 2. What about the other recorded events?